Dniel97/RedSea/readme.md

 * `t:26230189 a:44632346#2` - Download track `26230189`, then download track #2 off album `44632346`.
 * `p:272acf40-a98f-4c7d-a3ff-c55e0e4aa921#3`- Download track #3 off playlist `272acf40-a98f-4c7d-a3ff-c55e0e4aa921`.

-### Streaming
-Passing the `-s` option will collect the stream URLs of each media type, put them into a temporary playlist, then launch the media player as defined in config with the playlist as a first argument.
-This appears to work quite well in VLC.

 Tidal issues
 ------------
 * Sometimes, tracks will be tagged with a useless version (for instance, "(album version)"), or have the same version twice "(album version)(album version)".
 This is because tracks in